captainrobbo/wikijstest/test-plan.md

 * how does it work?
 Is it pleasant? *Seems easy*

 Github:
 * How does it look at the GitHub end?  *URLs define a directory structure, every page is an md file - so this is /test-plan.md.
-So it would be easy to, for example, grab all the content and transform the md files into a manual.*
+So it would be easy to, for example, grab all the content and transform the md files into a manual; or to generate other stuff offline.*
-* Can we clone that, write content offline, push back and update without causing total chaos?
+* Can we clone that, write content offline, push back and update without causing total chaos? *Yes, it works.
+I did not attempt to force a merge conflict though*